alexph10/scout/README.md

 #### Tune it for your specialization

-Scout ships with defaults tuned for ML, generative AI, game engines, and quant.
-To make it match your world, edit two files in `~/.scout/`.

 `sources.yml` is the list of GitHub searches scout runs.
 Add, remove, or rewrite entries to point at the topics you actually care about.
 Anything GitHub's search syntax accepts works here.

 `scoring.yml` is where you boost specific languages and topics.
 Higher numbers (0 to 1) rank a repo higher in the daily top 5.

-A few starter recipes you can paste over the defaults:

 **Web / frontend dev**
 ```yaml